 I love these wooden patio pyramid planters for growing strawberries!
 They’re classy and very efficient in terms of space:

 The cedar is long-lasting and not as prone to rot as other types of wood.
 This is a really nice alternative if you don’t want to use ceramic or plastic (especially in climates prone to freeze in wintertime).
-If you’re handy, you may even be able to do this strawberry planter idea as a DIY project: Plans for DIY Wooden Strawberry Pyramid Planter.
 These wooden patio pyramids are consistently one of the top strawberry planter ideas.

 A vertical garden wall is very well-suited to growing strawberries.
 Start with a few plants and be ready to transplant the runners into new spots to expand your vertical strawberry patch!
 There are lots of different vertical garden wall systems and DIY ideas out there, most of which would be perfect for strawberry plants.